microsoft/rust_fallible_vec/README.md

 ## Why are these not already in the Standard Library?

-There is a [PR to add these and more](https://github.com/rust-lang/rust/pull/95051) to the Standard Library, followed by an [RFC to discuss if it's a good idea or not to do so](https://github.com/rust-lang/rfcs/pull/3271).
+There was a [PR to add these and more](https://github.com/rust-lang/rust/pull/95051) to the Standard Library, followed by an [RFC to discuss if it's a good idea or not to do so](https://github.com/rust-lang/rfcs/pull/3271).
+These were closed with the hopes of reopening them once [Keyword Generics](https://blog.rust-lang.org/inside-rust/2022/07/27/keyword-generics.html) are made available and so "fallible" variants of the existing functions can be added without exploding the API surface of `Vec`.

 ## Why would I use this crate versus similar crates?